steplee/frast/readme.md

 The interesting part is how this file is created.
 We want something like `std::vector`, an array that can expand.
 We can guarantee that **all keys are added in order**.
 To start with, I `mmap` a big range.
 Then keys and compressed images are added to it.
 To prevent copying like `std::vector`, which would be awfully slow and require atleast 2x free disk space, I use `fallocate` with the `FALLOC_FL_INSERT_RANGE` mode.
 This allows extending each of the three arrays individually.
 The only immediate caveat is the arrays need to be block aligned, which is no bid deal.
 A secondary caveat is that the resulting files will be fragmented.
 This is not a big deal either: just use `e4defrag` or copy the file to another partition/disk and back.

+> TODO: Benchmark these three cases
+> 1. Reading from random file locations using seek() and read()
+> 2. Reading from random file locations using mmap accesses
+> 3. Reading from random file locations using mmap accesses with madvise() calls to prefetch.

 ### `FlatReaderCached`
 The main way to use an already populated dataset is through `FlatReaderCached`.
 This offers a `rasterIo` function similar to that of GDAL, only it takes an AABB in Web Mercator coords.
 Can also get tiles individually or in groups.